Saturday, August 30, 2025

 The accusation may not have been true.
 In any case there had never been anything untoward in the ten years that Cora took care of us, and her private life was none of our business.
 She may not even have known the reason for being let go.

-Such unfairness led to my choosing the left and her memory explains being drawn to Blacks.
-It is the reason for choosing African history.
+Such unfairness led to my being on the left and her memory explains being drawn to Blacks.
+It led to choosing African history.

 * * *